hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_genome_reference_data.md

 [*Ensembl*](http://useast.ensembl.org/index.html) provides a website that acts as a **single point of access to annotated genomes** for vertebrate species.
 For all other organisms there are additional Ensembl databases available through [Ensembl Genomes](http://ensemblgenomes.org/); however, they do not include viruses (NCBI does).

+- Genome assemblies (reference genomes)
 	- Genome assemblies are updated every two years (to include patches), or less often depending on the species

+- Gene annotations
 	- Gene annotations are created or updated using a variety of sources (ENA, UniProtKB, NCBI RefSeq, RFAM, miRBase, and tRNAscan-SE databases)
 	- Automatic annotation is performed for all species using identified proteins and transcripts
 	- Manual curation by the HAVANA group is performed for human, mouse, zebrafish, and rat species, providing better confidence of transcript annotations
 	- Directly imports annotations from FlyBase, WormBase and SGD

 #### Using Ensembl